VikasSardhara/mna-project-adani-emaar/README.md

 ## 📎 About the Analyst

-I'm **Ved Starks**, a 20-year-old aspiring investment banker building a portfolio of high-quality research projects across M&A, private equity, and strategy.
+I'm **Vikas Sardhara**, a 20-year-old aspiring investment banker building a portfolio of high-quality research projects across M&A, private equity, and strategy.
 This is one of my foundational projects.

 ---